mjburtenshaw/eng-dev/code-review/gitlab-code-review-template.md

 [> 🟡 _Minor issues trigger discussion._]: #
 [> 🟢 _Excellent work should be recognized and celebrated!_]: #

-Reviewer notes are annotated using the following legend:
+Reviewers annotate their notes using the following legend:
 > 🔴 Major issues
 > 🟡 Minor issues
 > 🟢 Excellent work